SUMMER STOCK AUSTIN PERFORMERS

 Example: Shows strong upper range, with a focus on head voice and controlled dynamics versus demands a strong belt, with a focus on chest voice and powerful, sustained notes.

-• -DANCE 1 (Required): C’mon Everybody - learn from the teach-through video and film yourself performing the combo.
+• -DANCE 1 (Required): Carrying The Banner - learn from the teach-through video and film yourself performing the combo.
 Pay attention to style and storytelling.

--DANCE 2 (Required): Simon Zealotes learn from the teach-through video and film yourself performing the combo.
+-DANCE 2 (Required): Where The Family Goes learn from the teach-through video and film yourself performing the combo.
 Pay attention to style and storytelling.

 All dance resources can be found here!